tobixen/plann/TASK_MANAGEMENT.md

 I have a boat, and it requires a lot of maintenance and attention.
 Should I create a separate calendar for boat maintenance tasks?
 Considering the thoughts above, what matters is whomelse should have the rights to view and add tasks.
 I consider the boat to be a family project, so I use the same calendar as for other family/home-related todo-tasks.

+Plann is able to collect data from multiple calendars and show it side by side.
+Plann is (as of 2023-04) not optimized to display what calendar the task is coming from.
+It's also not optimized for easily put different tasks to different calendars.

 ### Location

 A named location.

-**TLDR**: plann is not optimzed towards using this property
+**TLDR**: plann is not optimzed towards using this property.

 With events, the location field is frequently used for which meeting room the meeting should be at, or the address of an appointment.
 It's often checked up just before the meeting, or copied to the navigator when one is heading for the appointment.
 Tasks are different, if you are at some specific location you would typically like to check up all tasks at that location or in the neighbourhood and see if you can do some of them.

 I had an idea that some tasks are only possible to do at a specific location (i.e. as a boat owner, there are lots of tasks that can only be done "at the boat", some work can be done from home, some work has to be done from the office, some work should be done in the garden, etc), and when being at that location, one would like to list out the pending tasks that applies for that location.
-However, practical experience shows that "boat", "office", "home", "garden", "grocery store", "hardware store", etc are better suited as a category than as a location.
+However, practical experience shows that "boat", "office", "home", "garden", "grocery store", "hardware store", etc are possibly better suited as a category than as a location.
 Generally, if you have a lot of tasks connected to the same address, probably it's better to do it as a category rather than location.
 If the location is a single-off thing used only for that specific task (or, perhaps, some very few tasks) then obviously it's better to use location than category.

 Location is a free-text field; RFC9073 adds a VLOCATION subcomponent for a more structured way of adding location information.